Mainland Headwear Holdings:

 A.3.
 Board Composition

-The Board comprises five Executive Directors, namely Mr. Ngan Hei Keung, Madam Ngan Po Ling, Pauline, BBS, JP, Mr. James S. Patterson, Mr. Ngan Siu Hon, Alexander and Mr. Lai Man Sing; and three Independent Non-executive Directors, namely Mr. Gordon Ng, Mr. Cheung Tei Sing, Jamie and Mr. Li Yinquan.
-All Directors are expressly identified by categories of Executive Directors and Independent Non-executive Directors, in all corporate communications that disclose the names of Directors of the Company.
+The Board comprises six executive Directors, namely Mr. Ngan Hei Keung, Madam Ngan Po Ling, Pauline, BBS, JP, Mr. James S. Patterson, Mr. Ngan Siu Hon, Alexander, Mr. Lai Man Sing and Mr. Andrew Ngan; and three independent Non-executive Directors, namely Mr. Gordon Ng, Mr. Cheung Tei Sing, Jamie and Mr. Li Yinquan.
+All Directors are expressly identified by categories of executive Directors and independent non-executive Directors, in all corporate communications that disclose the names of Directors of the Company.

 According to Appendix 14 to the Listing Rules, it is recommended that serving more than nine years could be relevant to the determination of a non-executive director’s independence.
 If an independent non-executive director serves more than nine years, any further appointment of such independent non-executive director should be subject to a separate resolution to be approved by shareholders.

-Mr. Leung Shu Yin, William and Mr. Liu Tieh Ching, Brandon, JP have been appointed as independent non-executive directors for more than nine years.
-The Company has received from Mr. Leung and Mr. Liu confirmations of independence according to Rule 3.13 of the Listing Rules.
-Mr. Leung and Mr. Liu have not engaged in any executive management of the Group.
-Taking into consideration of their independent scope of work in the past years, the Directors consider Mr. Leung and Mr. Liu to be independent under the Listing Rules despite the fact that they have
+Mr. Gordon Ng has been appointed as independent non-executive Director for nine year.
+The Company has received from Mr. Ng confirmation of independence according to Rule 3.13 of the Listing Rules.
+Mr. Ng has not engaged in any executive management of the Group.
+Taking into consideration of their independent scope of work in the past years, the Directors consider Mr. Ng to be independent under the Listing Rules despite the fact that he has served the Company for more than nine years.
+The Board believes that Mr. Ng’s continued tenure brings considerable stability to the Board and the Board has benefited greatly from the contribution of Mr. Ng in relation to his extensive experience in legal field.

-The Chairman has held one meeting with all the Independent Non-executive Directors without the presence of other executive Directors to discuss of the Company’s business during the year under review.
+The Chairman has held one meeting with all the independent non-executive Directors without the presence of other executive Directors to discuss the Company’s business during the year under review.

 A.4.
 Board Diversity Policy